wxl9963/wxl9963.github.io/_pages/about.md

 ---
 permalink: /
-title: "Wang Xinglong - MD-PhD Candidate in General Surgery, Peking University | Academic Homepage"
+title: "Wang Xinglong - MD Candidate in General Surgery, Peking University | Academic Homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a MD-PhD candidate in General Surgery with a focus on Hepatobiliary and Pancreatic Surgery at Peking University First Hospital, Peking University Health Science Center.
+I am a MD candidate in General Surgery with a focus on Hepatobiliary and Pancreatic Surgery at Peking University First Hospital, Peking University Health Science Center.
 Born in December 1997 in Henan Province, China, I completed my undergraduate studies at Jiangsu University (Zhenjiang, Jiangsu Province) in 2022, where I obtained my Bachelor's degree.

 In 2022, I successfully passed the postgraduate entrance examination and was admitted to Peking University Health Science Center, pursuing a professional Master's degree in Surgery at Peking University First Hospital.
 In 2025, I passed the internal doctoral transfer examination and continued my studies as a professional Doctoral candidate in Surgery at the same institution.